DILCISBoard/E-ARK-AIP/index.md

 ### Migrating a representation using a differential package

-In this example, a single physical container file includes metadata and two representations, namely representation R1 (JPEG2000) and representation R2 (PNG).
+In the example shown in Figure [10](#fig10), a single physical container file includes metadata and two representations, namely representation R1 (JPEG2000) and representation R2 (PNG).
 Representation R1 is to be migrated to R1.1 (TIFF).